Dive planning

 Tissues

 Our body absorbs nitrogen at different rates in different places.
 The blood is saturated very quickly via the lungs, and less well perfused parts of the body saturate more slowly.
-Because the human body is composed of an infinite number of different tissues, saturation is modeled on compartments, i.e., theoretical tissues.
+Because the human body consists of an infinite number of different tissues, saturation is modeled in compartments, i.e. in theoretical tissues.

-The tissues, here in model 16, are represented by the lines, which are closely superimposed here.
+The tissues, or compartments, here in model 16, are represented by the lines that lie close together.
 The fast tissues at the top, the slow tissues at the bottom.
 The color indicates whether and to what extent they saturate and desaturate.

 Half-lives